kajah/chromepopup/README.md

 # chromepopup
-A Chrome extension popup with productivity widgets such as: Weather, Top Sites, To Do, Latest News, Trending Songs
+A Chrome extension popup with productivity widgets

 # usage
 - Download the repo